 I began taking piano lessons when I was five years old, and I have never looked back.
-I studied with some of the most highly-respected teachers from the Dallas area: Gwen Bauschka, Eugenia O'Reilly, and Sally O'Reilly for piano, and John Burkett for organ.
-In college at Oberlin Conservatory, I studied with Sedmara Rutstein.
-I opened my private piano studio in 1997, and each summer, I hold my own piano camp, the student-loved CampBrio!
+I studied with some of the most highly respected teachers from the Dallas area at the time: Gwen Bauschka and Eugenia O'Reilly for piano, and John Burkett for organ.
+At Oberlin Conservatory, I studied with Sedmara Rutstein.
+I opened my private teaching studio in 1997.

 Experience, past and ongoing:

 - church pianist and organist

 - pianist for open houses, private parties, weddings, memorials